BEX-Express/BEX-API/source/includes/_waybill.md

 <aside class="notice">
-  Should you not have the individual weights of each package to be shipped on the waybill you can state the total weight of all of the parcels in one of the dimension array’s weight field, followed by zeroes for the remaining weights in the dimensions array.
+  Should you not have the individual weights of each package to be shipped on the waybill you can state the total weight of all of the parcels in one of the dimension array&#39;s weight field, followed by zeroes for the remaining weights in the dimensions array.
 </aside>